 “We have to be quick!” she instructed as they turned into their small rented stow.

-The eight by ten space was bathed in red emergency lights that washed out the wall-mounted display screens and exit signs.
-Isolde never understood the use of the color of blood as a warning.
+The eight-by-ten space was bathed in red emergency lights that washed out the wall-mounted display screens and exit signs.
+Isolda never understood the use of the color of blood as a warning.
 It just seemed like overkill.
 Wasn’t reality stark enough without glutting it with an intrinsic sheen of terror?

-Their crates were too big to empty out, or summarily destroy in a way that would absolve them; most especially the gargantuan rectangular box that took up nearly the entire length of the room.
-It just sat there like a spotlit curiosity that she knew no agent would be able to resist.
+Their three crates were too big to destroy in a way that would absolve them.
+Most especially the gargantuan rectangular box that took up nearly the entire length of the storage.
+It sat there like a spotlit curiosity shouting Search me!
+I’m full of tickling wonders.

-Isolda unpacked the crowbars, but Signe stood frozen in a stupor born of all of the things she inherently lacked, like the ability to plan on her feet and a reliable spine.
-“What will we do?”
+Isolda took crowbars out of one of the other crates, but Signe stood frozen in a stupor born of all of the things she inherently lacked, like the ability to plan on her feet and a reliable spine.
+“What will we do?” she continued to trill like a puling infant.

-At first glance, the women were a pitiful amalgam of unfortunate genetics, meanly packaged in the tiniest, most useless, bodies that any make of warrior could come in.
-Isolda, skinny and dark, with not much beauty to speak of.
-And her polar opposite in Signe, barely more shapely, pink and twee, if not for the make-up she slathered on her baby-cute face.
-Still, they were Kitteren Demi-warriors, hoisting the unconscious naked man out of the disguised stasis tube wouldn’t have been a great feat for either of them alone, much less working together.
+Isolda left her bygones to sort themselves out as she reached into the stasis tube.
+Signe hooked the man under his arms, finally ready to do her share.
+Isolda could admit that at face value both she and Signe were a pitiful amalgam of unfortunate genetics, meanly packaged in the tiniest, most useless bodies that any make of demi could come in.
+Isolda: skinny and dark, with not much beauty to speak of.
+And her polar opposite in Signe, barely more shapely, pink and twee, if not for the make up she slathered on her baby-cute face.
+Still, they were Kitteren demi-warriors.
+Hoisting the unconscious man out of the disguised stasis tube wouldn’t have been a great feat for either of them alone, much less working together.

 “The shallow sleep never took full effect.”
-Signe noticed that his skin was degrees warmer and more supple than it should have been.
+Signe, too, had noticed that his skin was degrees warmer and more supple than it should have been.

 “Ogh!”
 Signe complained as she bullied the crisp fabric up his slippery arm.
 “We will never be able to dress him properly in time.”